BeenAdulting/CustomBootstrapper/README.md

-# Welcome to BootStrapperV2
+# Welcome to Moonstrapper

-* what is BootStrapperV2?
+* what is Moonstrapper?

-* BootStrapperV2 is a custom bootstrapper for a few Useful features roblox users might possibly need that is completely open source to the community for saftey
+* BootStrapperV2 is a custom bootstrapper for a few Useful Aplications roblox users might possibly need that is completely open source to the community for saftey

 * Dm Adulting. on discord for more information if needed